Malbryn/MalFramework/mission_framework/core/reinsertion/README.md

 ```

 ## Usage:
-1. _Place down a teleport pole (or any object) at th respawn area and give it a unique name_
+1. _Place down a teleport pole (or any object) at the respawn area and give it a unique name_

 ### MRV:
 2. _Put down a vehicle that should be the respawn vehicle_